spsforks/SCons-scons-wiki/AccumulateBuilder.md

       else:
           shutil.copy2(s, destDir)
 ```
-The above code requires a better copytree() because shutil.copytree() is very limiting.
-What is needed is the equivalent of 'cp -R', which the following module provides.
+The above code requires a better `copytree()` because `shutil.copytree()` is very limiting.
+What is needed is the equivalent of `cp -R`, which the following module provides.

 ```python